Become an ENVS Major

 - Unofficlal Transcript

-- Make an advising appointment with the Department Chair, Dr. Lynne Trulio, and bring your completed form along with the required documentation.
-The Chair will welcome you to the department, review and sign your paperwork, and help you lay out an entire academic plan for your major that is as efficient as possible.
+- Make an advising appointment with the undergraduate academic advisor, Dr. Lynne Trulio, and send your completed form along with the required documentation to the advisor.
+The advisor will welcome you to the department, review and sign your paperwork, and help you lay out an entire academic plan for your major that is as efficient as possible.